 1. Don’t shop hungry:

 I know you’ve heard this rule before, but it is true.
-You will have less patience and less self control, leaving you powerless against impulse buying if you are hungry.
-So do yourself a financial favor and eat a snack or a meal before you shop.
-Trust me.
-Last time we shopped hungry we ended up with a bucket of ice cream!
+You will have less patience and less self control, leaving you powerless against impulse buying.
+Do yourself a financial favor and eat before you shop.

 2. Know average prices so you can spot a good deal:

-How will you know a good deal from a terrible deal or even a mediocre deal if you don’t know how much items normally cost.
+How will you know a good deal from a terrible deal if you don’t know how much items normally cost.
 The more you shop for groceries, the more familiar you will become.
-For beginners, call grandma, a friend, or a trusted loved one who may have more grocery experience to find out an average price of an item.
-For me, I had a hard time knowing what was a good deal on meat.
-After a few weeks of ad watching and price matching, things became natural.
+For beginners, call grandma, a friend, or a trusted loved one who may have more grocery experience to find out the average price of an item.

 3. Make a list.